How To Prevent Package Theft: 10 Proven Steps to Keep Deliveries Safe

+In recent years, people who shop online may have heard the phrase “porch pirates.”
+But what is a porch pirate?
+These thieves target unattended packages on people’s doorsteps, stealing them if the resident isn’t home to collect the parcel upon delivery, and sometimes even immediately upon delivery before a resident can get to the door.
 Porch pirates used to limit their activities to the holiday season, when there would be packages on every doorstep after the delivery truck passed through.
-With the recent surge in online purchasing, however, it’s open season: Every neighborhood and apartment complex becomes a shopping mall for thieves, and the increase in contracted delivery services has made it less suspicious to see people out of uniform carrying packages to and from an unmarked truck or vehicle.
+With online purchasing becoming more popular, however, it’s open season: Every neighborhood and apartment complex becomes a shopping mall for thieves, and the increase in contracted delivery services has made it less suspicious to see people out of uniform carrying packages to and from an unmarked truck or vehicle.

 Protect your home and family with a top-notch security system.
 Vivint’s professionally installed systems can even detect and protect your packages while you’re away.
 See Vivint’s cameras and services.

 For those wondering how to stop porch pirates, there are two basic approaches.
 The first is to avoid having the package delivered to an unattended step in the first place, and the second is to make the front step or delivery area intimidating to the thieves so they don’t take the chance.
 For apartment dwellers, the best option is to redefine where the package is delivered, unless the landlord can provide a safe delivery area.
 If not, it may be a good idea to look into the best apartment security systems that include a door camera.
 In all cases, if the item being delivered is particularly expensive, such as a laptop or something that can easily be resold, ask the shipper to package the item inside another box to reduce its appeal to thieves.
 The extra cardboard can be recycled or reused, and it may make the difference between your new laptop becoming someone else’s new laptop.

 Tips for Preventing Package Theft

 - Carefully consider where to have the packages delivered.